lucasvr39/trybe/README.md

-# trybe
+# Trybe
 Repository for store and manage coding exercises and projects from Trybe's course.
+Lessons exercises and projects organized by folder.